Department and Program Review Guidelines

 The self-study document should be submitted electronically (as a pdf file) to the dean of the faculty’s office three weeks before the Internal Committee begins its work.
 The dean of the faculty’s office distributes the self-study to the Internal Committee, the External Committee, the president, deans, and division chairs.

-The Committee of Five discusses the self-study and identifies issues that require further attention or explanation.
-The associate dean and the appropriate division chair then convey the Committee of Five’s response to the self-study to the Internal Committee prior to its work.
+The Academic Affairs Council discusses the self-study and identifies issues that require further attention or explanation.
+The associate dean and the appropriate division chair then convey the Academic Affairs Council response to the self-study to the Internal Committee prior to its work.

 Step 5: Internal Committee Reviews Department or Program

-The Internal Committee reviews the department’s or program’s self-study as well as the response to the self-study by the Committee of Five.
+The Internal Committee reviews the department’s or program’s self-study as well as the response to the self-study by the Academic Affairs Council.
 The Internal Committee meets individually with department or program faculty and staff, and meets with representative students.
 These meetings must occur well before the External Committee’s arrival.
 If the Internal Committee wishes to address any concerns directly to the dean or the division chairs, it may do so.
 The Internal Committee also meets with the External Committee during its visit.

 After preliminary meetings, the Internal Committee submits electronically (as a pdf file) a report that includes its observations of the issues that are the focus of the review.
 The dean’s office distributes this report to the department or program faculty, the president, the division chairs, and the External Committee well in advance of the External Committee’s visit.